Research and Publications Office

 • INSTITUTIONAL VISION

-A leading University in the Negros Island Region in 2025 driven by passion for academic excellence through Innovation.
+A leading University in the Negros Island in 2025 driven by passion for academic excellence through Innovation

 INSTITUTIONAL MISSION